America (airship)

 She returned to Spitsbergen one more time in July 1909, and at 10 AM on 15 August, launched with Wellman, Vaniman, Russian balloonist Nicolas Popov and Vaniman's brother-in-law Albert Louis Loud on board.
 The flight began well enough, but two hours and 40 mi later, a device Wellman called the "equilibrator" failed.
 This was a long, leather tube filled with ballast that was intended to help gauge and maintain a fixed altitude over the ice.
 America gained altitude rapidly, until brought under control at 5,000 ft and gradually lowered back to the ground by venting hydrogen.
 The crew was rescued by the Norwegian steamer Farm.
 Wellman began plans to extend the hangar so that he could return the following year with a larger airship, but on learning of Dr. Frederick Cook's claim to have reached the pole, abandoned the adventure.

 Instead, Wellman resolved to make the first aerial crossing of the Atlantic Ocean.
 He had the America enlarged again, now to 345000 ft3.
 A spark gap radio set was added to the underhanging life boat and operator Jack Irwin used it during the flight, callsign "W", and with the frame of the airship as the antenna.
-Given the hydrogen used for lifting the craft this was a very dangerous system.
-The unit made some of the very first air-to-ground transmissions, when the airship's engineer Melvin Vaniman sent one of the first aerial radio transmissions urging the launch boat to "come and get this goddam cat!" – the cat Kiddo who was (at first) not happy about being airborne.
+Given the airship was inflated with hydrogen, this was a very dangerous system.
+The unit made some of the first air-to-ground transmissions, when the airship's engineer Melvin Vaniman sent one of the first aerial radio transmissions urging the launch boat to "come and get this goddam cat!" – the cat Kiddo who was initially quite unhappy about being airborne and caused such a ruckus, that for a time he was placed in a gunny sack and suspended beneath the gondola.

 On 15 October 1910, takeoff was made from Atlantic City.
 Condensing water on the airship's skin added excess weight, and it was difficult to gain height.
 A passing storm also made forward navigation difficult.
 The engines failed 38 hours into the flight, apparently due to contamination by beach sand, and America drifted.
 The crew jettisoned all excess weight, including one of the defunct engines.
 The ship had gone as far as a point east of New Hampshire and south of Nova Scotia before floating generally south.

 After another 33 hours, and having now traveled a total distance of 1,370 mi from launching, they sighted the Royal Mail steamship Trent west of Bermuda.
 After attracting the ship's attention by a signaling lamp using Morse code, Irwin made the first aerial distress call by radio.
 The crew, and mascot cat Kiddo, got into the lifeboat and, after opening the gas valves on the airship, abandoned the America.
 The airship drifted out of sight and was never seen again.
 Trent, having barely avoided running down the lifeboat in a high crosswind, was able to rescue the crew and returned them to New York.
 The first successful aerial crossings of the Atlantic came nine years later.